tapglue/snaasSdk-iOS/README.md

 To start using Tapglue, you must initialise our SDK with your app token first.
 You can find your app token in the [Tapglue dashboard](https://dashboard.tapglue.com).

-To instatiate Tapglue, simply call the constructor and pass in a Configuration instance with your settings.
+To instantiate Tapglue, simply call the constructor and pass in a Configuration instance with your settings.
 We recommend having the configuration set at a central place and reuse it, for example in the app delegate.

-If you plan to use SIMS, please refer to the SIMS integration guide.

 ## SDK Configuration